 - Adminhelps are to be used exclusively for in-game and server-related issues.
 Trivial matters and suggestions not related to the current round are to be left to OOC or the forums.
 Bugs, unless requiring immediate action (like the singularity not working), are to be reported on GitHub, and not over ahelps.

-- If you are contacted by an admin, you are expected to reply, and communicate clearly and in good will.
+- If you are contacted by a moderator or an administrator, you are expected to reply, and communicate clearly and in good will.
 Failure to reply or disrespect towards admins may be grounds for a ban.
 We do our best to be polite and courteous with you, and thus expect you to do the same with us.
+Remember, all staff are volunteers, we do what we do for the love of the game and the server.

 - All staff ingame decisions are final.
 OOC and adminhelp aren't the place to argue about our staff's decisions.
 If you'd like to contest a punishment, rule, or actions from a staffmember, start a discussion thread in the appropriate subsection of our forums, either Unban Requests, Staff Complaints, or General Discussion (for discussing specific rules).